Editar

 For companies that "grew up" in the predictive era, that paradigm is second nature.
 But for organizations with longer histories, it can be difficult to embrace the change.
 It requires a complete transformation of their capabilities and processes.

-At Microsoft, that kind of change isn't just a "what if."
+At Microsoft, that kind of change isn't just a what if.
 We've been pursuing our own transformation and faced many of the same challenges.
 The way we build products is at the heart of our transformation.
 Instead of the multiyear development cycle of traditional, on-premises products, we now deliver Dynamics 365 as a service that continuously gets better and is always up to date.
 It allows us to capture rich data about bugs and usage to inform ongoing feature development.

 Our digital transformation influenced the way we run our own business—but it also influences how we think about success for our customers.
 Our vision is to empower every person and every organization on the planet to achieve more.
 Harnessing data to help you predict the future and intelligently guide your actions represents a core capability that invites organizations to achieve more by innovating everywhere.